BY THE NUMBERS

 If you have your bachelor’s degree and your goal is to become an elementary education teacher, Quinnipiac offers an intensive, cost-effective program that enables you to earn your master's degree in teaching and your certification in only five semesters.

-We have forged collaborative partnerships with several area schools to allow you to learn best teaching methods while being an important part of that school’s educational team.
+We have forged collaborative partnerships with several area schools to allow you to learn best practices in teaching while being an important part of that school’s educational team.
 We have partnerships with 17 school districts throughout the state of Connecticut.
 These districts understand the importance of providing high-quality teaching experiences and opportunities to learn for our teacher candidates in a hands-on classroom environment.

 Curriculum and Requirements

 To complete all requirements of the MAT program, a candidate must complete all course work and successfully complete all performance tasks to qualify for teacher certification.

 |ED 525||Diversity in the Classroom||3|

 |ED 550||Issues and Research in Education||2|

 |ED 556||Teaching Literacy in Grades 4-6||3|

 |ED 558||Elementary School Science: Content and Pedagogy||3|